zimle/notes/haskell.md

     fail _ = []
 ```

-Note that the `do notation` faciliates the use of `monads` when using nested bind operations:
+Note that the `do notation` facilitates the use of `monads` when using nested bind operations:

 ```haskell
 type Pole = (Int, Int)